The Wallace Avenue Footbridge is located between Wallace Ave and Dundas St W in the Junction Triangle and West Bend neighbourhoods of Toronto.

 - From the footbridge, there are great views of Toronto, the neighbourhoods and local sights.
-From the deck of the bridge, if you look to the east, you’ll see the Canadian General Electric water tower at 224 Wallace Ave and Ward St. Looking to the south is the Ideal Aluminum Products Limited ghost sign.
+From the bridge deck, if you look to the east, you’ll see the Canadian General Electric water tower at 224 Wallace Ave and Ward St. Looking to the south is the Ideal Aluminum Products Limited ghost sign.
 It’s on the nearby Dundas West Arts Building at 2466 Dundas St.

 - The West Toronto Railpath is a car-free multi-use trail for walking, cycling, running and more.
-It features various types of murals, sculptures and temporary art installations as well as an ecosystem of hearty plants.
-It runs along a 2.1 km stretch of abandoned rail line in the Junciton Triangle.
+It features various types of murals, sculptures and temporary art installations, as well as an ecosystem of hearty plants.
+It runs along a 2.1 km stretch of abandoned rail line in the Junction Triangle.

 - Just north of the Junction Triangle and West Bend areas is The Junction neighbourhood.
 It was originally an area where Aboriginal trading trails met.
 Railway tracks were laid following those ancient routes.

 - In the early 1900s, the citizens of West Toronto Junction were growing tired of the wild behaviour going on in their town.
 So in 1904, they voted to prohibit the sale of alcohol.
 There were a number of rejected plebiscites over the years, and after nearly a century, residents of the area decided the dry spell was over.